-(3) Property has a \$215 million construction facility.
+Property has a \$215 million construction facility.
 We have not drawn any amounts under this facility and we reserve the right to do so in the future.

-- 4) Project includes 70,000 square feet of residential space for rent and 24,000 square feet of retail space. - (5) Percentage leased excludes 70,000 square feet of residential space. - Project includes 280,000 square feet of residential space and 77,000 square feet of retail space and is subject to a ground lease which expires in 2068. - (7) Percentage leased excludes 280,000 square feet of residential space.
+Project includes 70,000 square feet of residential space for rent and 24,000 square feet of retail space.

+Percentage leased excludes 70,000 square feet of residential space.

+Project includes 200,000 square feet of residential space and 77,000 square feet of retail space and 76,000 square feet of residential space.

+Percentage leased excludes 280,000 square feet of residential space.

-Contractual rental revenue, recoveries from tenants, other income from operations, available cash balances and draws on our Unsecured Line of Credit are our principal sources of capital used to pay operating expenses, debt service, recurring capital expenditures and the minimum distribution required to enable Boston Properties, Inc. to maintain its REIT qualification.
+Contractual rental revenue, recoveries from tenants, other income from operations, available cash balances and draws on our Unsecured Line of Credit are our principal sources of capital used to pay operating expenses, debt service, recurring capital expenditures and the minimum distribution required to maintain our REIT qualification.
 We seek to maximize income from our existing properties by maintaining quality standards for our properties that promote high occupancy rates and permit increases in rental rates while reducing tenant turnover and controlling operating expenses.
 Our sources of revenue also include third-party fees generated by our office real estate management, leasing, development and construction businesses.
 We believe our revenue, together with our cash balances and proceeds from financing activities, will continue to provide the necessary funds for our short-term liquidity needs.